Moving to Brazil from the U.S.

 - Proof of residence abroad for over one year

-- Work Contract and Customs Bond are required for Customers holding a temporary visa
+- Work Contract and Customs Bond for Customers holding a temporary visa

 - Goods must be re-exported upon expiration of the contract for holders of a temporary visa

 - Power of Attorney forms provided by the Destination Agent